tc39/proposal-csprng/README.md

 # ArrayBuffer.fillRandom - A CSPRNG for ECMAScript

-This proposes the addition of a `fillRandom` static method to the global `ArrayBuffer` object that can be used to fill the portion of an `ArrayBuffer` associated with a `TypedArray` or `DataView` with cryptographically-secure pseudo-random values.
+This proposes the addition of a `fillRandom` static method to the global `ArrayBuffer` object that can be used to fill the portion of an `ArrayBuffer` associated with a `TypedArray` or `DataView` with cryptographically secure pseudo-random values.

 Portions of this proposal are derived from the [Web Cryptography API](https://w3c.github.io/webcrypto/#Crypto-method-getRandomValues)
 <!--#endregion:intro-->